femtotrader/JuliaReactiveTradingFrameworkRequirements/constitution.md

 while maintaining separation from the web interface and ensuring safe operation through stateless, read-mostly tool design.

+### IX.
+Time Management and Clock Abstraction

+The system MUST use a unified Clock abstraction for time management across all trading modes (live, paper, backtest).

+- All time-dependent components MUST use the `AbstractClock` interface for time queries
+- `RealTimeClock` MUST be used for live and paper trading modes, returning actual system UTC time via `now(Timestamp64, UTC)` from Timestamps64
+- `SimulationClock` MUST be used for backtesting, with time advanced by the backtest engine as it processes historical data
+- All time values MUST be in UTC for consistency across exchanges and markets
+- Risk management daily resets MUST use `today_utc(clock)` to correctly track trading days in both real-time and simulated modes
+- The backtest engine MUST call `advance!(clock, timestamp)` for each market data point to ensure all time-dependent calculations use the simulated date
+- Components that depend on time (RiskManager, MetricsCollector) MUST accept a clock parameter and default to `DEFAULT_CLOCK` (RealTimeClock) when not provided

+**Rationale**: A shared Clock abstraction ensures that time-dependent logic (daily P&L resets, drawdown calculations, timestamp comparisons) works correctly in both real-time and backtesting modes.
+Without this abstraction, components using `today()` would see the actual system date during backtests, causing incorrect daily limit tracking across multi-year historical simulations.

 ## Technology Stack

 The following technology choices are NON-NEGOTIABLE for this project: